Core Group Guide

 (10 minutes)

 Begin by having each person briefly share how they’re entering the group time.
 This can look like briefly sharing a high and a low from the week.
 Minister as appropriate.
-No matter what is shared, bless and thank God who invites us to seek him and find him when we seek him with our whole selves (Jer.
-29:13).
+No matter what is shared, bless and thank God who gives freedom by His Holy Spirit and wants us to see Him and be transformed (2 Corinthians 3:17-18).

 2. Accountability